 Welcome to the online home of the Community of Practice on Environment, Climate, Conflict, and Peace (ECCP).

-The ECCP Community of Practice is a collective of more than 950 individuals around the world, working for more than 300 organizations and institutions.
+The ECCP Community of Practice is a collective of more than 1,300 individuals around the world, working for more than 400 organizations and institutions.
+(See the ECCP mapped out here.)
 This website showcases the collective work of the ECCP, from 2020 to today.
+You can sign up to join the community here.

 What is the ECCP?
 How does it work?